 HTTP security headers are a fundamental part of website security.
 Upon implementation, they protect you against the types of attacks that your site is most likely to come across.
 These headers protect against XSS, code injection, clickjacking, etc.

-With SecureNative it's easy to set security headers in few clicks without the need to restart your application:
+With SecureNative it's easy to set security headers in a few clicks without the need to restart your application:

 Enabling security header